 In recognition of his efforts, the BC association saw fit to honor him with the creation of the W.Q.
 Stirling Award in 1963.

 This award is presented annually to the technologist most deserving of honor, for service to the art and science of medical radiation technology, and who has contributed to the scientific and professional advancement of the members of the CAMRT-BC.
 The technologist selected will deliver the “W.Q.
-Stirling Address” at the Awards and Member Recognition Luncheon.
+Stirling Address” at the Awards and Member Recognition Event.

 Innovative Leadership Award